-The Buyer should determine whether they have a conflict of interest regarding an assigned RFP/ITB prior to beginning any work.
-If a conflict of interest exists, or arises, the Buyer should notify their supervisor immediately.
+Buyers should constantly consider whether they have a conflict of interest regarding an assigned RFP/ITB.
+If a buyer believes they may have a conflict of interest the Buyer should notify their supervisor immediately.

-6.2.
-Public Notice
+6.2 Public Notice

-Once approved, the solicitation must be advertised to potential bidders through a public notice on the Materiel Website.
-For services, you must advertise in a newspaper with statewide publication.
+Once approved, the solicitation must be advertised to potential bidders/suppliers through a public notice, on the Materiel Website.